-Note that Richardson's "computers" are human.
-The image divides the globe into about twenty zones, corresponding to an average grid-step of nine degrees latitude.
-Fig. 3 shows the computers working on a region around Hudson Bay in Canada (left) and a section of the computational grid near India (right); the blue hue indicates that the computations here are falling behind.
+Note that Richardson's 'computers' are human.
+The image divides the globe into about 20 zones, corresponding to an average grid-step of 9° latitude.
+Figure 3 shows the computers working on a region around Hudson Bay in Canada (left) and a section of the computational grid near India (right); the blue hue indicates that the computations here are falling behind.